joakim/entofu/README.md

 **Is it future-proof?**

-> The planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/) as of 2024.
+> Planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/) as of 2024.
 But some day, some tofus will inevitably be assigned a character and cease to be tofu.
-Any whitespace characters, combining characters, format characters or control characters would be problematic, as would normalization (see [this excellent explanation](https://qntm.org/safe)).
+Any whitespace characters, combining characters, format characters or control characters would be problematic, as would normalization (see [qntm's excellent explanation](https://qntm.org/safe)).
 >
 > That said, the tofu planes have been selected so that there's a buffer of one unassigned plane on each side (3 and 13).
-Unicode grows very slowly, by an average of 4487 characters per year, so Entofu should be safe for quite some time into the future.
+Unicode grows very slowly, by an average of 4487 characters per year (since 2014), so Entofu should be usable for quite some time into the future.
+But because I can't predict the future I can't offer any guarantees.
 >
-> If the time horizon is years, not decades, or if it's only for display purposes and can be easily swapped out, I'd be fine using Entofu.
+> If the time horizon is years, not several decades, or if it's only for display purposes, I'd be fine with using Entofu.
 >
 > If long-term future-proofing is a requirement, I'd recommend [Base65536][base65536] or [Base32768][base32768] instead.

 **Why did you make an encoding that's less size efficient than Base64?**

 > Because size efficiency isn't the only metric.
 Visual length and ease of use can be just as important, if not more important.
 Storage is cheap, screen estate is not.
-Still, it's size is better than hexadecimal and the standard text format for UUIDs.
+Still, it's size is better than hexadecimal and the standard UUID text format.

 **Shouldn't an encoding use readable and typable characters?**